One of the most asked questions I get is “What Cricut accessories do I need?”. If you’re just getting started with Cricut this is the post for you!

 Do I need Cricut Access?

-All that being said a lot of people really like the Cricut Access subscription.
+All that being said, a lot of people really like the Cricut Access subscription.
 It’s very convenient and easy to use and it includes access to a very large library of designs, images, and fonts that you can use for a monthly fee.
 Also included with those designs is the Cricut Angel Policy which allows you to use the images for commercial use.

 I highly recommend a Cricut beginner give it a try.
 You usually get a free trial of Cricut Access when you buy a new Cricut machine, try it out, see how much you use it, and if you find yourself using a lot of the Access subscription files.

 Do you use it enough to justify the cost per month?
 If so continue to use it, you can cancel it at any time.
+This post may help you decide if Cricut Access is right for you.

 New to Cricut?
 Download our free beginner’s guide here!